preetsuthar17/preetsuthar.me/content/writings/how-i-got-10k-visitors-in-just-24-hours.md

 ---
-title: how I got 10k+ visitors in just 24 hours
+title: "How I got 10k+ visitors in just 24 hours"
-excerpt: How I got 10k+ visitors in just 24 hours
+excerpt: "How I got over 10,000 visitors in one day"
-author: Preet Suthar
+author: "Preet Suthar"
 date: "2025-07-27"
 ---